Will Fusion Power ever work?

 Nuclear Fusion and Nuclear Fission

-Two possibilities for nuclear power generation exist, one in operation for 70 years, fission, and one which has been in development for the same period, fusion.
-Features of fusion and fission power production are compared showing advantages claimed by fusion advocates are exaggerated.
+Two possibilities for nuclear power generation exist: fission, and fusion.
+Features of the two methods are compared showing exaggerations in the advantages claimed by fusion advocates.

 Reactor Costs, Fusion compared to Fission